Golddigger Trust offers a mentoring and befriending service for young people in Sheffield.

 Befriending support is also available to accompany young people to visit the sexual health clinic, maternity appointments etc, and Golddigger Trust staff are trained to facilitate free, confidential pregancy tests for young women.

 Golddigger Trust delivers highly personalised mentoring programmes for young people aged 11-18, tailor made to each young person's needs and issues.
-Each bespoke mentoring programme incorporates life and social skills activities, an encouraging and appropriate space to express feelings and thoughts, and where relevant, the opportunity for young people to work towards an accredited ASDAN award or an OCR accreditation.
+Each bespoke mentoring programme incorporates life and social skills activities, an encouraging and appropriate space to express feelings and thoughts.

 Sessions are delivered by our enthusiastic, trained youth workers, who maintain our high standards of integrity and excellence through innovative and creative resources.
 Each student is given their own regular mentor, and a custom-made programme that addresses specific issues through our own acclaimed resources and an accredited life skills programme.
 We know the impact of placing young people with real role models who they can relate to and be inspired by, and are committed to pairing young people with youth workers who can bring out the best in them.